anonymousreseacher/The-Architect/README.md

-# The Architect: Anonymous Artifact Repository
+# The Architect: Anonymous Repository

 This repository contains the spreadsheet artifact and Office Script used in the paper submission for anonymous review.